buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialProfileSetUsage.md

 ### ReferenceExtent
 Extent of the extrusion of the elements body shape representation to which the _IfcMaterialProfileSetUsage_ applies.
 It is used as the reference value for the upper _OffsetValues[2]_ provided by the _IfcMaterialProfileSetWithOffsets_ subtype for included material profiles.

-> NOTE&nbsp; The attribute _ReferenceExtent_ shall be asserted if an _IfcMaterialProfileSetWithOffsets_ is included in the _ForProfileSet.MaterialProfiles_ list of material layers.
+> NOTE  The attribute _ReferenceExtent_ shall be asserted if an _IfcMaterialProfileSetWithOffsets_ is included in the _ForProfileSet.MaterialProfiles_ list of material layers.

-> NOTE&nbsp; The _ReferenceExtent_ for _IfcBeamStandardCase_, _IfcColumnStandardCase_, and _IfcMemberStandardCase_ is the reference length starting at z=0 being the XY plane of the object coordinate system.
+> NOTE  The _ReferenceExtent_ for _IfcBeamStandardCase_, _IfcColumnStandardCase_, and _IfcMemberStandardCase_ is the reference length starting at z=0 being the XY plane of the object coordinate system.